geoff-lew/numeric-toolkit/README.md

 Skills can automatically log a comment on the relevant Numeric task after they run — recording what was done, when, and what the outcome was.
 This creates a native audit trail inside Numeric and lets skills make smart decisions on subsequent runs.
 For example, the overdue nudge skill will check the comment history before sending a reminder, so it won't re-notify someone if they were already nudged in the last 48 hours.

+### Reference your existing Numeric configuration

+Skills work best when pointed at the specific workspaces, reports, and tasks you've already set up in Numeric — rather than describing things from scratch each time.
+Claude can look these up via the MCP, but being explicit gets faster, more precise results.

+For example:
+- *"Run the close pulse for the **US Entity** workspace"*
+- *"Pull the task called **Export CFO Monthly Report** assigned to me and process it"*
+- *"Process all outstanding JE tasks in the current period"*
+- *"What tasks are due in the next 2 days?"*

 ### Customize a skill to fit your workflow

 Once installed, any skill can be refined to match your team's specific process.
 Open a conversation and ask Claude: